habuma/spring-ai-examples/spring-ai-rag-example/README.md

 I'm keeping it here for now, but for future updates, see the Spring AI Examples repository.

 Before running the application, you'll need to acquire an OpenAI API key.
 Set the API key as an environment variable named `OPENAI_API_KEY`.
 E.g.,

 ```
 $ export OPENAI_API_KEY=sk-1234567890abcdef1234567890abcdef
 ```

 You'll also need a document for it to load.
 Set the `app.resource` property in src/main/resources/application.properties to the resource URL of the document.
 It is set to load the Wikipedia page for the game of Chess, but you can change it to something else.
 For example:

 ```
 app.resource=file:///Users/someuser/Spring_in_Action_SixthEdition.pdf
 ```

 The resource URL can be a file, classpath, or even an HTTP URL.
 The file itself can be any document type supported by Apache Tika, including PDF, Word, HTML, and more.

+The project takes advantage of Spring Boot's Docker Compose support to start a handful of services, including the Chroma vector database.
+Be sure to have Docker Desktop running before starting the application.

-Then run the application as you would any Spring Boot application.
-For example, using Maven:
+Run the application as you would any Spring Boot application.
+For example, using
+Maven:

 ```
 $ mvn spring-boot:run
 ```

-The first time you run it, it will take a little while to load the document into the vector store (which will be persisted at /tmp/vectorstore.json).
-Subsequent runs will just use the persisted vector store and not try to load the document again.
+The first time you run it, it will take a little while to load the document into the vector store (which is a Chroma database in this example).
-(This means that if you change the document resource, you'll need to delete /tmp/vectorstore.json so that it will be reloaded.)

 Then you can use `curl` to ask questions: